ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/configure-push-messaging.md

 uuid: 6763858d-6046-4d36-87c0-cf3600a44fb1
 ---

-# Configure Push Messaging{#configure-push-messaging}
+# Configure push messaging{#configure-push-messaging}

-You can use this information to help you configure the Push Services options on the Manage App Settings page while creating a new app or editing an existing app.
+You can use this information to help you configure the Push Services options on the Manage App Settings page when creating a new app or editing an existing app.

-Before you configure push messaging, review the following information:
+Before you configure push messaging, complete the prerequisite tasks in [Prerequisites to Enable Push Messaging](/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/prerequisites-push-messaging.md).

-* You must perform some prerequisite tasks.

-  For more information about these tasks, see [Prerequisites to Enable Push Messaging](/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/prerequisites-push-messaging.md).

 * **Report Suite Considerations**